TASLabz/dolphin/docs/PythonScripting.md

     \__ SCRIPTS GO HERE
 ```
 `GAMEID` can be one or multiple directories which are named after a game's ID without a region (e.g. `RMC` for "Mario Kart Wii (All regions)").
+Subdirectories can be present and will be accessible during game run.
+Note that, if you organize subdirectories by region, Dolphin will still autorun any scripts with a filename prefixed by '_' present in the `GAMEID` directory and all subdirectories.

 `Modules` is automatically created by Dolphin and is the preferred location for any Python modules that game-specific scripts may import.

 ## Writing Scripts
 Scripts can import various optional modules from dolphin.

-- `controller`: Allows you to get/set controller information, for both Gamecube and Wii controllers
+- `controller`: Allows you to get/set controller information.
+Note that for Wii Remotes, the only motion supported via this module is pointing.
 - `debug`: Supports manipulation of code and memory breakpoints
 - `event`: Supports listening for various events such as frame advances and savestate saves/loads
 - `gui`: Grants the ability to render text and polygons to the imgui game overlay (useful for RAM Watch displays)